BetterAndroid/compose-multiplatform-template/README.md

 The cross-platform capability of Jetpack Compose provides Android developers with the possibility to deploy applications to multiple platforms.

-This template is modified from the official [compose-multiplatform-ios-android-template](https://github.com/JetBrains/compose-multiplatform-ios-android-template), it improves project structure and supports cross-platform capabilities on the desktop (JVM).
+This template is modified from the official [Kotlin Multiplatform Wizard](https://kmp.jetbrains.com/).

+This template integrates [Flexi UI](https://github.com/BetterAndroid/FlexiUI) and [BetterAndroid](https://github.com/BetterAndroid/BetterAndroid) to provide a better native experience for multi-platforms.

 ## Get Started